AMR Corporation

-AMR Corporation was an airline holding company based in Fort Worth, Texas, which was the parent company of American Airlines, American Eagle Airlines, AmericanConnection and Executive Airlines.
+AMR Corporation was an American airline holding company based in Fort Worth, Texas, United States, which was the parent company of American Airlines, American Eagle Airlines, AmericanConnection and Executive Airlines.
 AMR filed for Chapter 11 bankruptcy protection in November 2011.
 The company emerged from bankruptcy on December 9, 2013, and at the same time announced that it would merge with US Airways Group to form a new company, American Airlines Group.